Guidebolt/knowledge/docs/tools/computer-workstation.md

 [Atom](https://atom.io/) - Text Editor - Free, simple, customizable integrated development environment (IDE).
 Developed by Github.

 [Draw.io](https://about.draw.io/) - Diagram Maker - Free diagramming tool with emphasis on alignment and node-to-node connections.
 Use online with the browser app, or download the desktop app.

-[Keepass](https://keepass.info) - Free, robust, open-source password manager.
-Saves the encrypted database file to your computer to avoid web data vulnerabilities.
-Can be saved at a cloud storage host of your choice for working with multiple devices.

 [Inkscape](https://inkscape.org/) - Vector graphics editor.
 Create or edit logos, line art, infographics, and other line-based images.